camrondeau/probability-and-inference-portfolio-rondeau-cameron/01-roulette-simulation/writeup.md

-writeup
+The Martingale Strategy in Roulette
 ================
 Cam Rondeau
 9/1/2021

-## The Martingale Strategy in Roulette

 ### Overview